AliRezaJoodi/Electronics_Projects/CodeLock_RFID/README.md

 It made with `RF01D_ID3_Memory` module.
 Processing tasks do by the module.
 We add or delete new cards with two keys.
 It's a very easy project.
 I have tested it many times and worked great.

 Note: `RF01D_ID3_Memory` module is only available in the Iranian market.
-I don't know, Is there like the module in other places?
+I don't know, Is there like the module in other country?

 ### Folders and Files Description
 It has included: